dockersamples/newsletter-signup/README.md

 These are all Windows images, so you'll need Windows 10 or Windows Server 2016, and [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) installed.

-> [Multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) are used too, so you'll need at least version 17.05 of Docker.
+> [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) and [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) are used too, so you'll need at least version `17.06` of Docker.

-## Build and Run
+## Build - *Optional

-Clone the repo, and from this directory use Docker Compose to build the app:
+All the images used in the sample are available in public image repositories on Docker Cloud.
+You don't need to build from source, but if you want to you can clone this repo, and from the root directory use Docker Compose to build the app:

 ```
 docker-compose `